YanGranat/ClipAIble/README.md

 ## ✨ What is ClipAIble?

-ClipAIble uses AI to intelligently extract article content from any webpage — removing ads, navigation, popups, and clutter.
+ClipAIble intelligently extracts article content from any webpage — removing ads, navigation, popups, and clutter.
+Works with or without AI (Automatic mode requires no API keys).
 Then it exports to your preferred format:

 - 📄 **PDF** — Beautiful styling with customization options
 - 📚 **EPUB** — Compatible with Kindle, Kobo, Apple Books